pagsjo/miniMO_PA/README.md

 Outputs the divided clock on I/O 1 & 2 (Pin 4).

+... at least that's what it's supposed to do.
+It does not work currently.

 #### I/O:
 * 1 & 2: Output
 * 3: Division (also knob)